user34225645/v6-llm-extraction/README.md

 # LLM Comparison Study of Brazilian EHR Data Extraction Pipelines

+THIS IS A TEMPORARY REPOSITORY WHILE THE PAPER WAS EVALUATED BY PROPOR 2026.
+IF WAS ACCEPTED THE AUTHORS WILL CREATE A DEFINITIVE REPOSITORY IDENTIFYING THE AUTHOR'S AND THE INSTITUTIONS INVOLVED.

 A tool to extract structured medical lab results from PDF documents using AI models (OpenAI or Gemini).

 ## Overview